Filters

 Energy consumption management, air quality monitoring

-Remote reading of electricity, water and gas meters
+Remote meter reading for electricity, water, and gas

 Dragino CS01-LB-EU868 LoRaWAN 4 Channels Current Sensor Converter